-- Mandatory online training for faculty and staff each spring semester reminding university employees of terms, school policies, and their responsibilities regarding sexual misconduct. - Online sexual misconduct prevention training is provided to all returning students at the start of the academic year. - A presentation by the Dean of Students to Residence Life and Housing professional resident directors and student resident advisers during New and Continuing Resident

-Advisor (RA) Orientation: "What Residence Life Leaders and First Responders Must Know: Sexual Misconduct Awareness, Prevention, and Reporting Obligations for Campus Resident Assistants and Directors".

-- An overview presentation was presented by the Title IX Coordinator entitled "Overview of the UIS Office of Access and Equal Opportunity" to employees enrolled in the University of Illinois Business Administrator Certificate Course. - An online program, "Sexual Violence Prevention," continuously available for students, faculty, and staff on the UIS Counseling Center website. - A Campus Task Force: "A.S.A.P.: Addressing Sexual Assault Prevention," convened by the Title IX Coordinator and including members from UIS Police, Undergraduate Education, Graduate Education, the Counseling Center, the Women's Center, the Diversity Center, Athletics, New Student Orientation, the University Ethics and Compliance Office, Residence Life and Housing, the Dean of Students, and relevant community partners to identify, propose, present and evaluate targeted, culturally relevant, inclusive, and effective educational awareness and prevention programming. - Annual "Take Back the Night" march and rally on campus with the purpose of ending sexual, relationship, and domestic violence in all forms. - "It's On Us" week of programs intended to raise awareness regarding sexual violence, and the role students could play as bystanders in preventing violence.
-Programs included a consent workshop, and a pledge drive. - "10 Signs of Healthy and Unhealthy Relationships" workshop available on demand through the UIS Women's Center, teaches students about recognizing signs that a relationship could become abusive and how to intervene. - Counseling services and informational tables for students addressing issues of concern including sexual assault, sexual abuse, domestic violence, dating violence, stalking, sexual harassment, alcohol abuse, drug abuse, and Lesbian, Gay, Bisexual, Transgender, Queer, and Asexual/Allied (LGBTQA) issues. - Safe Zone Training: Safe Zone members are trained to be better allies to LGBTQA students.
-Members agree that they work to provide a personal space that is free from homophobia, heterosexism, and transphobia while serving as a resource to LGBTQA and allied students.
-All students, staff, and faculty are eligible to join. - Brochures and website materials are available for all full- and part-time students, faculty, staff, and members of the public on the UIS Access and Equal Opportunity Website. - Rape Aggression Defense (RAD) training: A women's self-defense course. - Distribution of educational materials. - Passive education on bulletin boards and the Campus Channel.
+- Mandatory online training for faculty and staff each spring semester reminding university employees of terms, school policies, and their responsibilities regarding sexual misconduct. - Online sexual misconduct prevention training is provided to all returning students at the start of the academic year. - A presentation by the Dean of Students to Residence Life and Housing professional resident directors and student resident advisers during New and Continuing Resident Advisor (RA) Orientation: "What Residence Life Leaders and First Responders Must Know: Sexual Misconduct Awareness, Prevention, and Reporting Obligations for Campus Resident Assistants and Directors". - An online program, "Sexual Violence Prevention," continuously available for students, faculty, and staff on the UIS Counseling Center website. - A Campus Task Force: convened by the Title IX Coordinator and including members from UIS Police, Undergraduate Education, Graduate Education, the Counseling Center, the Women's Center, the Diversity Center, Athletics, New Student Orientation, the University Ethics and Compliance Office, Residence Life and Housing, the Dean of Students, and relevant community partners to identify, propose, present and evaluate targeted, culturally relevant, inclusive, and effective educational awareness and prevention programming. - Annual "Take Back the Night" march and rally on campus with the purpose of ending sexual, relationship, and domestic violence in all forms. - "It's On Us" week of programs intended to raise awareness regarding sexual violence, and the role students could play as bystanders in preventing violence.
+Programs included a consent workshop, and a pledge drive. - "10 Signs of Healthy and Unhealthy Relationships" workshop available on demand through the UIS Women's Center, teaches students about recognizing signs that a relationship could become abusive and how to intervene. - Counseling services and informational tables for students addressing issues of concern including sexual assault, sexual abuse, domestic violence, dating violence, stalking, sexual harassment, alcohol abuse, drug abuse, and Lesbian, Gay, Bisexual, Pansexual, Transgender, Genderqueer, Queer, Questioning, Intersex, and their cisgender and heterosexual allies (LGBTQIA+) issues.

-The Title IX Coordinator, Women's Center, Residence Life, Department of Athletics, Counseling Center, and LGBTQA Resource Office are creative in offering a variety of educational programs, forums, conversations, and activities.
+- Safe Zone Training: Safe Zone members are trained to be better allies to LGBTQIA+ students.
+Members agree that they work to provide a personal space that is free from homophobia, heterosexism, and transphobia while serving as a resource to LGBTQIA+ and allied students.
+All students, staff, and faculty are eligible to join. - Brochures and website materials are available for all full- and part-time students, faculty, staff, and members of the public on the UIS Access and Equity Website. - Distribution of educational materials. - Passive education on bulletin boards and the Campus Channel. - The Title IX Coordinator, Women's Center, Residence Life, Department of Athletics, Counseling Center, and Gender and Sexuality Student Services are creative in offering a variety of educational programs, forums, conversations, and activities.
 The programs cover topics such as dating relationships, alcohol, abuse and perpetrators, sexual violence, and related topics, including rights and compliance obligations and requirements under VAWA and Title IX and how to intervene as a bystander to assist potential victims and prevent sexual misconduct.